ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 Rather than treating people as isolated economic agents, it recognizes us as we truly are: deeply interconnected beings whose wellbeing is woven together.

-Rather than extracting from nature, it learns from natureâ€”creating diverse, reciprocal, stable, and regenerative systems that get healthier over time.
+Rather than extracting from nature, it learns from nature—creating diverse, reciprocal, stable, and regenerative systems that get healthier over time.

 The technology is sophisticated, but the idea is ancient: **We are because we all are.
 I am because we are.
 Ubuntu.**